qwx9/strangepg/README.md

 ## <a name="installation"></a>Installation

-Currently only Linux (and 9front) are supported.
+Currently only Linux and Plan9front are supported.
 A macOS port will arrive as soon as someone kindly sacrifices their laptop for a while.